Symplectic foliated fillings of sphere cotangent bundles: Background

-Let $(M,\F,\om)$ be a five-manifold with a strong symplectic foliation of codimension one.
-A {\em foliated family of exceptional spheres} is an embedded family $i:\bS^1 \times \P^1 \hra M$ such that $\{t\} \times \P^1$ is an exceptional sphere in a leaf.
+We recall that in a four-dimensional symplectic manifold $(M,\om)$, an {\em exceptional sphere} $E \simeq \P^1 \subset M$ (also called a $(-1)$-sphere) is a symplectic submanifold whose self-intersection is $-1$.
+A {\em foliated family of exceptional spheres} in a foliated symplectic manifold $(M,\F,\om)$ is a foliated embedding $i:\bS^1 \times \P^1 \hra M$ such that $\{t\} \times \P^1$ is an exceptional sphere in a leaf.

 Symplectic blow-up can be carried out at a point in the symplectic manifold with dimension at least four.
 Analogously on a foliated symplectic manifold, blow-up is carried out along a closed transversal, i.e. a loop $\gamma :\bS^1 \to M$ that is transverse to leaves.
-By Proposition \ref{prop:openstd} below, the foliated symplectic form $\om$ can be altered without changing $\om|_\F$ so that the transversal is tangent to the line field $\ker \om$.
+Indeed, by Proposition \ref{prop:openstd} below, the foliated symplectic form $\om$ can be altered without changing $\om|_\F$ so that the transversal is tangent to the line field $\ker \om$.
 A neighbourhood of the loop is now just a product $\bS^1 \times \bD^4$ with the trivial symplectic foliation, and the blow-up can be carried out fiberwise.
 This process is called {\em foliated blow-up}, and it can be carried out on any strong symplectic foliation.
 Therefore, uniqueness results for foliated symplectic fillings can only be obtained by restricting attention to {\em minimal fillings}, i.e ones which do not contain any symplectic exceptional sphere.

+In the non-foliated case (see McDuff \cite{mcduff:immersed}), exceptional spheres can be blown down, and the next result shows that the same is true in a strong symplectic foliation.